acoli-repo/powla/experimental/owl/README.md

 Our vocabulary version is the one of Cimiano et al. 2020.

+That is, we remove:
+- powla:hasNode and subproperties
+- powla:hasRoot, powla:rootOfDocument
+- powla:hasSuperDocument
+- domain restriction of startPosition (=> start): any Node
+- range restriction of -"-: arbitrary literal

+And we deprecate:
+- powla:nextNode => powla:next
+- powla:previousNode => powla:previous
+- powla:hasStringValue => powla:string
+- powla:startPosition => powla:start

 ## defining profiles

 - three different profiles
   - core vocabulary for information exchange
-    - powla:hasTarget, powla:hasSource, powla:Relation, powla:Node, powla:start, powla:string
+    - powla:hasTarget, powla:hasSource, powla:Relation, powla:Node, powla:string
     - NOTE: if these concepts overlap with that of host vocabularies, these should be defined as subclasses and subproperties of POWLA concepts and properties, e.g., for CoNLL-RDF:
       - nif:Word sub powla:Terminal (sub powla:Node)
       - conll:ID sub powla:start
       - conll:WORD, conll:FORM sub powla:string
+      - nif:nextWord sub powla:nextTerm
   - querying
     - powla:Terminal (can be inferred from the absence of children)
     - powla:Root (can be inferred from the absence of parents)